Financial Aid Overview

-- Need based aid - determined by your household income (fill out FAFSA and CSS Profile)
+- Need-based - determined by your household income (fill out FAFSA and CSS Profile)

-- Merit based aid - determined by your ACT/SAT scores and grades
+- Merit-based - determined by your ACT/SAT scores and grades

-- Grant based aid - ear marked scholarships you can apply for or can be granted by the school
+- Grant based - earmarked scholarships you can apply for or can be granted by the school

 There are two different kinds of athletic scholarships depending on the sport and division:

-- Also inquire about travel stipend to return home for breaks
+- Full Scholarships covers tuition and fees, room, board, course-related books.
+Students should inquire about travel stipend to return home for breaks

-- Teams are allotted a specific number of scholarships (sport specific) and CAN split them up as coach chooses
+- Teams are allotted a specific number of scholarships (sport-specific) and can split them up as determined by the coach

 Is a scholarship guaranteed for four years or until I complete my college degree?

-- When you sign the National Letter of Intent, you agree to attend the school for 1 year and the college agrees to pay the agreed upon financial aid package for 1 year.
+When you sign the National Letter of Intent, you agree to attend the school for one year and the college agrees to pay the agreed-upon financial aid package for one year.
 That agreement can be renewed each year.

-- Coach determines whether or not to renew your scholarship.
-If your scholarship is not to be renewed, coach must notify you by July 1 in writing and allow for appeal
+- The coach determines whether or not to renew your scholarship.
+If your scholarship is not to be renewed, the coach must notify you by July 1 in writing and allow for an appeal.

-Can I afford to play sports at a Division III or Ivy League college, because they don't give "athletic scholarships"?
+Can I afford to play sports at Division III or Ivy League colleges, because they don't give "athletic scholarships"?

-- Many students get better financial packages from DIII and Ivy League (DI) programs using need based and merit based aid - and no athletic aid.
+Many students get better financial packages from DIII and Ivy League (DI) programs using need-based and merit-based aid with no athletic aid.

 When do I ask for financial aid?

-- Merit aid will be determined by admissions.
+- Merit-based aid will be determined by admissions.
 After you have filled out your FAFSA, admissions offices can then determine how much your household can afford to contribute towards your tuition.
 You will also need to fill out each specific college's financial aid documents.
-Then you can follow-up if you have not been contacted about what kind of merit based aid they can offer.
+Then you can follow-up if you have not been contacted about what kind of merit-based aid they can offer.
 Coach or admissions officer can relay that information to you.

 - Need-based aid will be determined by admissions.
 Can be relayed by the coach as well.